microsoft/attested-ohttp-server/README.md

 make build-client-container
 ```

-Finally, run the containers locally
+Finally, run the containers locally.
+This command will launch the OHTTP server in a mode where the server generates its own HPKE key pair, and publish an OHTTP key configuration at a local endpoint ```http://127.0.0.1:9443/discover```.
+This will also launch the whisper container, which listens at the endpoint ```http://127.0.0.1:3000/whisper```.

 ```
 make run-server-whisper
 ```

-In a separate terminal,
+In a separate terminal, launch the client providing as input an audio file (included in this repo) and a OHTTP key configuration obtained from the discovery endpoint.
 ```
 ./scripts/service_wait.sh 127.0.0.1:3000
 ./scripts/service_wait.sh 127.0.0.1:9443